bernie-skipole/minilineplot/README.md

 Arguments

-*values*  a list of x,y tuples
+*values*  a list of x,y tuples, x and y being integers or floats.

-*color*  an SVG color of the line
+*color*  an SVG color of the line, such as 'blue'.

 *stroke*  line width, 1 for a thin line.

 *label*  A label string for a key, if not given, the key will not be drawn

-If the Axis 'xstrings' argument is set as strings along the x axis, for example months of the year, then the Line values tuples should be: x  is a percentage along the x axis, y is the actual value.
+If the Axis 'xstrings' argument is set as strings along the x axis, for example months of the year, then values tuples should have x values as a percentage along the x axis (from 0 to 100).

-so [(0,59), (100,28)]  is a line from

-the extreme left (0%) value 59 to the extreme right (100%) value 28

-If the Axis x axis is defined as numbers rather than strings then each (x,y) tuple should be the numeric values to be plotted.
+Similarly if the Axis 'ystrings' argument is set as strings up the y axis, then values tuples should have y values as percentages.

+Otherwise x,y values should be numeric values between the min and max Axis attributes.

 color is an SVG color, using standard strings such as